APUtils/Animators/README.md

 }
 ```

 To setup navigation animation call configuration before controller push.
-You could do it in root view controller `viewDidLoad()` method or just before push.
+You could do it in **navigation controller's root view controller** `viewDidLoad()` method or just before push.

 ```swift
 override func viewDidLoad() {